pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

 ---
 layout: post
-title:  "Multi Single Class Learning"
+title:  "Multi Single Class Learning, Classifying Partially Tagged Data"
 author: pawan
 categories: [ Loss Function, Deep Learning ]
 image: assets/images/post_id_20200612/output_4_1.png
 featured: true
 ---

 Machine Learning requires large amount of clean data for the models to be trained.
-But thats rarely the case in reality.
+But that's rarely the case in reality.
 A Scenario in real life is clicks/likes data, where a click signifies the customer preference.
 But this is only positive class and for machine learning we need negative classes too.
+We often conveniently assume partially tagged information as against the other class.

-This seems like OneVsAll problem at the face of it but its not in the real sense.
-Because "VsAll" assumes that the sample doesn't belong to other classes.
-But in our problem statement we may not so clearly seprable classes.
-So overlapping decision boundaries.
+This seems like OneVsAll problem at the face of it but its not in the real sense, as "VsAll" assumes that the sample doesn't belong to other classes.
+But in our problem statement we don't have clearly separable classes(instead overlapping decision boundaries).

 Lets illustrate it with a data example.